some-guy250/AutoMonster/README.md

 1. Download the executable file for the Auto Monster Project from the [releases page](../../releases) on GitHub.
 2. After downloading, simply run the executable file to start the automation process.

-## 🤝 Contributing

-Contributions to the Auto Monster Project are welcome.
-If you encounter any bugs or have feature requests, please ask.

-## 📜 License

-This project is licensed under the MIT License.
-This allows others to use, modify, and distribute the project, subject to the terms of the license.

 ## 🚨 Disclaimer

 The Auto Monster Project is provided for educational and informational purposes only.
 While efforts have been made to